Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Analysis of randomized dynamic programming

-Subfigures A, C, and E show that the type~I~error of the CX-SA lies well below~$0.05$ for each value of~$\theta_\D=\theta_\C$, reflecting the discreteness of this test.
+Subfigures A, C, and E show that the type~I~error rate of the CX-SA test lies well below~$0.05$ for each value of~$\theta_\D=\theta_\C$, reflecting the discreteness of this test.
 In principle, the rejection rate of this test can be increased in several ways to increase the power of the test, but in this case, the test would no longer be conditionally exact at level~$\alpha$.
-The type~I~error for the corrected FET is highest for high success rates for all considered trial sizes.
-Comparing the type~I~error of the CX and UX tests, the errors for the UX tests are less homogeneous over different values of the success rate, whereas the type~I~error for the CX-S test is almost constant and equal to~$0.05$ for~$\Iend=960.$ Subfigures B, D, F in~\autoref{fig:comparison_tests} show the difference in power (rejection rate when~$\theta_\D\neq\theta_\C$) for the considered Wald tests compared to the corrected FET, where each curve corresponds to~$\theta_\C~\in~\{0.01,0.3,0.9\}$ and~$\theta_\D\geq \theta_\C$, these three values of~$\theta_\C$ were chosen as they correspond to three different types of behaviour seen when considering all possible power difference curves.
-The power difference for the asymptotic test is omitted from Subfigures B, D, and F as this test did not control type~I~error in Subfigures A, C, and E.
+The type~I~error rate for the corrected FET is highest for high success rates for all considered trial sizes.
+Comparing the type~I~error rate of the CX and UX tests, the errors for the UX tests are less homogeneous over different values of the success rate, whereas the type~I~error rate for the CX-S test is almost constant and equal to~$0.05$ for~$\Iend=960.$